Zamiell/typescript-faq/README.md

 # Should I use [`tsx`](https://github.com/privatenumber/tsx) or [`ts-node`](https://github.com/TypeStrong/ts-node)?

 Both `tsx` and `ts-node` are programs that allow you to run TypeScript files directly without compiling them to JavaScript first.
+This is incredibly useful for testing out code in development, running project scripts, and more.
+But which is better?

-However, `tsx` has out-of-the-box support for ESM and tsconfig.json paths, so it will "just work" in many situations where `ts-node` will require additional configuration and/or not work at all.
+`tsx` has out-of-the-box support for ESM and tsconfig.json paths, so it will "just work" in many situations where `ts-node` will require additional configuration and/or not work at all.
 Furthermore, `tsx` is more actively developed/maintained as of the time of this writing (January 2024).
 Thus, I recommend always using `tsx` and never using `ts-node`.

 # Why should I use Prettier?